AI-Hypercomputer/gpu-recipes/inference/g4/qwen3_235b/single-host-serving/tensorrt-llm/READEME.md

 ```
 ### 5.1 Use a Pre-quantized Model (Optional)

-if you already have access to a quantized model, you can skip the quantization process in Step 5 and download the weights directly from Hugging Face.
-For example, you can use the [Qwen3-235B-A22B-FP8](https://huggingface.co/nvidia/Qwen3-235B-A22B-FP8)
+If you already have access to a quantized model, you can skip the quantization process in Step 5 and download the weights directly from Hugging Face.
+For example, you can use the [Qwen3-235B-A22B-FP8](https://huggingface.co/nvidia/Qwen3-235B-A22B-FP8).

 ## Run Benchmarks